sapmentors/SITreg/README.md

 ## Setup Guide

+In addition to the following expert guide you can check out the setup guide in the  [Wiki](https://github.com/sapmentors/SITreg/wiki/Setup:-1.-Create-MDC-Database-on-HCP).

 ### Backend

 You must have developer authorization in your HANA System.
 To try this project just spin up your own HANA Multitennant Database Container (MDC) on the [HANA Cloud Platform Trial (HCP)](https://hcp.sap.com/).
 Open the SAP HANA Web-based Development Workbench and create the package: